Comparative Dynamical Study of a Bound Entangled State: Bound entangled state, Negativity and CCNR criterion

 Where, $I$ is the $3\times3$ dimensional identity matrix,

-Negativity and CCNR criterion are predominantly used to detect and quantify the entanglement in our current work.
+Negativity and CCNR criterion are primarily used to detect and quantify the entanglement in our current work.
 The negativity has been used to quantify the free entanglement while the CCNR criterion has been used to detect the bound entanglement of the system.
-CCNR is a very simple and strong criterion for separability of density matrix.
-This criterion can detect a wide range of bound entangled states where the other criterion fails.
-It is also one of the necessary condition for arbitrary dimensional systems.
-CCNR criterion can be evaluated in two different forms either by cross norms or by realignment of density matrices.
+CCNR is a very simple and strong criterion for the separability of a density matrix.
+This criterion can detect a wide range of bound entangled states and performs with better efficacy.
 The negativity $(N)$ and CCNR criterion are defined as below,

 and